rciam/rciam-deploy/README.md

 ## Control Machine Requirements

-On the control machine, you need a recent version of Ansible.
-We recommend installing Ansible via “pip”, which is the Python package manager (though other options are also available):
+On the control machine, you need a recent version of Ansible and some necessary Python libraries.
+We recommend installing Ansible via “pip”, which is the Python package manager (though other options are also available).

-    pip install ansible==2.9.11
+You can easily install all the prerequisites with the following two commands:

-    pip install dnspython
+    pip install -r requirements.txt
     ansible-galaxy install ipr-cnrs.nftables
     🍺

+**Tested Ansible version:** `2.9.11`

 ## Configuration